Close-up of a craft table at the Naval Museum with brushes, scissors, and paint bottles, while children in the background work on their creations.

 Activities on Your Own

 Are you a true adventurer?
-In the entrance hall, the whole family can pick up fun missions.
-Play museum bingo together, venture into the wreck tunnel in search of exciting challenges, or test your knowledge in a tricky quiz.
+In the entrance hall, the whole family can pick up a fun museum bingo.
+Explore the exhibitions together and check off squares as you discover exciting new things around the museum.

 Child-friendly activities in our exhibitions